Please forgive temporary problems with photos.

 It is possible to just replace the fan motor, but when checking for parts, it was much more common to find the entire fan, wiring, and relays as a complete assembly.
 In most cases replacing just the broken part is less expensive.
 However, with just over 100,000 miles on this car, those relays have seen a lot of action, and could actually be what is keeping the fan from turning on.
 In this case, it seemed smarter to spend a few extra bucks and replace the entire fan assembly.

-The fan assembly is attached to the radiator with four bolts, Two top, Two bottom, and one on each side.
+The fan assembly is attached to the radiator with six bolts, two top, two bottom, and one on each side.
 Make sure you are removing the bolts that attach the plastic fan to the radiator, not the radiator mounting bolts.
-They are all 10 mm size.
+They are all 10 mm wrench size.
 With the car on a set of ramps, drain the coolant and take the bottom radiator hose loose from the radiator.
 Disconnect the wiring harness connector that goes to the chassis.
 This connector has no additional locking tab, just a stubborn latch that had to be pried with a screwdriver before it would release.
 The fan assembly comes out the bottom with a few wiggles.
 Slide the new fan assembly into place, making sure the wiring connector is at the bottom.
 Start all bolts before tightening anything, then make sure all bolts are tightened.
-Don't overdoo the torque, the fan frame is plastic.
+Don't overdoo it!
+The fan frame is plastic.
 Reconnect the radiator hose, wiring connector, make sure the radiator drain is closed, and refill the radiator.

 That fixed it, and once I heard the fan running that does seem like a sound I have not heard in a long time.
 For the next few weeks it's a good idea to keep an eye on engine oil and water levels.
 Watch for signs of oil in the water, or water in the oil.
 The concern with any engine that has overheated is a possible cracked head or head gasket problem.
 In this case, the car did not seriously overheat, it didn't boil all the water out or anything like that.